[Snakeroot Organic Farm logo]

 What will (and won't) we ship?

-We focus on selling to the local people around us -- at farmers' markets, the Belfast Coop Store, or here at the farm.
+We focus on selling to the local people around us -- at farmers' markets, an occasional small store, or here at the farm.
 We are not primarily a mail order business, and don't want to become one.

-However, we do produce several items which are easy to ship by mail or FedEx, and we will ship these to your address outside our normal selling area, but within the continental US.
-Normally there is a $1 per order shipping and packing charge.
+However, we do produce several items which are easy to ship by mail, and we will ship these to your address outside our normal selling area, but within the continental US.
+Normally there is a $1 per order shipping and packing charge on seeds; more on other items.
 Here's a list.

 We will ship: